Voronenko/traefik2-compose-template/Readme.md

 When it comes to developing sites that use subdomains, this can be a challenging or boring task to set up in development because localhost isn’t a fully qualified domain name.
 You can’t just goto example.localhost.
 You either constantly edit /etc/hosts or setting up some dnsmasq in your local network.

-So far most often used solutions were http://lvh.me is a free service that resolves itself along with all subdomains to localhost, and similar to it service nip.io which allows to code ip address to resolve into domain name 192-168-1-250.nip.io, and thus allowing to generate letsencrypt certificate to mentioned domain.
+So far most often used solutions by myself were http://lvh.me - a free service that resolves itself along with all subdomains to localhost, and similar to it service nip.io which allows to code ip address to resolve into domain name 192-168-1-250.nip.io, and thus allowing to generate letsencrypt certificate to mentioned domain.

-This played good for a decade, but as more and more of mine clients were moving to pull request reviews and choosing docker or kubernetes in parallel, I found myself more and more limited with classic solutions above.
+This played good for a half of the decade, but as more and more of mine clients were moving to pull request reviews and choosing docker or kubernetes as a platform in parallel, I found myself more and more limited with classic solutions above.

-What I wanted last year - is reproducible scenario to implement own, branded local development environment that I can easily reproduce on a remote server to implement pull request reviews scenarios, supporting some reasonable perks like green seal certificates, some troubleshouting capabilities and so on.
+What I wanted last year - is reproducible scenario to implement own, branded local development environment that I can easily reproduce on a remote server to implement pull request reviews scenarios, supporting some reasonable perks like green seal certificates, some troubleshooting capabilities and so on.

 Let's take a look on a approach I am using now for clients using dockerized applications (either local or swarm)